 Shepherd’s markets continued to grow in the 70’s and 80’s as it entered, and has become, one of the leading suppliers of cobalt based rubber adhesion promoters.
 Our capabilities also resulted in the development and participation in inorganic nylon heat stabilizer products.
 The growing battery industry is also an area which required Shepherd’s capability in high purity inorganic starting materials which Shepherd began to supply during this timeframe.

 The company’s third generation of family leadership guided the company through a period of geographic expansion, during which it established itself globally.
 While the company was routinely selling products in all regions of the world at this time, during the 1990's Shepherd established sales offices around the world, acquired two European manufacturing facilities, and constructed a new manufacturing facility in the US.
 Purchase of Chempro Facility (now Shepherd Mirecourt) extended Shepherd’s organic carboxylate manufacturing and sales capability.
-Purchase of the Chemcat Facility (now Shepherd Widnes) expanded the company’s inorganic capabilities.
+Purchase of the Chemcat Facility (previously Shepherd Widnes) expanded the company’s inorganic capabilities.
 Along with acquisitions pursued organic growth through the construction of a new manufacturing plant in Middletown, Ohio about 35 miles north of the original site.
 At the end of this period, the company’s manufacturing, sales, and logistics networks had grown to be a global enterprise.

 The Shepherd Chemical Company is now operating under the leadership of the family’s fourth generation.
 Owing to efforts of the company’s employees since its founding, it now has the scale and resources to invest in new and exciting technologies and markets.
 We invite you to contact us to learn more about our plans to expand our capabilities to serve our existing customers and earn new relationships across the globe.
 Throughout our technical and commercial efforts, the hallmarks of quality and character continue to guide the company’s philosophy towards its customers, employees and business partners as they did in 1916.